 Environmental Factors in Reciprocal Determinism

-The environmental component refers to the context in which the behavior occurs.
-More than a person's physical environment, this includes their social environment as well.
-Specifically, what people are present (or absent) and the attitudes, beliefs, and ideas these people hold.
+It's more than a person's physical environment—it also includes their social environment.
+More specifically, it is heavily influenced by the people who are present (or absent) and the attitudes, beliefs, and ideas these people hold.

 A person's physical and social environment influences the intensity and frequency of the behavior, just as the behavior itself can have an impact on the environment.